304th Rescue Squadron: History

-The 304th trained for combat search and rescue (CSAR) capability from its inception.
+The 304th has trained for combat search and rescue (CSAR) capability from its inception.
 The 304th was activated in the Reserves on 16 November 1957 at Portland IAP.
 In 1961, Pararescuemen (PJs) were added to the unit.
 Since then, the 304th has been training, equipping and employing Combat Rescue Officers, PJs, and support personnel worldwide in support of U.S. national security interests.
-It performed search, rescue, and medical evacuation missions primarily in the Northwestern United States, including over 100 missions immediately following the Mount St. Helens volcanic eruption in May 1980.
-The unit responded to the crash of United Flight 173 in 1978.
-It maintained helicopter air refueling capability from 1985 to 1997 and deployed to provide SAR coverage worldwide, including Keflavík, Iceland, during and after the Gulf War and to the Persian Gulf region from 1990–2003.
+It has performed aerial & ground search, rescue, and medical evacuation missions primarily in the Northwestern United States, including the suburban Portland, Oregon crash of United Flight 173 in Dec 1978, and conducting over 100 missions and 61 lives saved immediately following the Mount St. Helens volcanic eruption in May 1980.
+It maintained HC-130 Hercules, HH-3E Jolly Green Giant, HH-60 Pave Hawk aircrew, aircraft maintenance and helicopter air refueling capability from 1985 to 1997 and deployed to provide SAR coverage worldwide, including Keflavík International Airport, Iceland, during and after the Gulf War and to the Persian Gulf region from 1990 to 2003.

+Tragedy struck the 304th on November 22, 1996, as KING 56, HC-130P S/N 64-14856, crashed into the Pacific Ocean approximately 50 nautical miles west of Point Mendocino off the California coast.
+The aircraft was enroute to NAS North Island at San Diego, California to conduct a routine overwater navigation evaluation.
+Ten of the eleven crewmembers perished: Lt.
+Col John W. Keyes, Capt Robert P. Schott, Capt Brant G. Ferrarini, Capt Kirk A. Wellnitz, SMSgt Robert Roberts, TSgt David W. McAuley, SSgt Marvin H. Forrest, SSgt Jonathon R. Leonard, SSgt James R. Johnson and SSgt Ronald E. Garner, Jr.